Nilusche/AlgorithmsVisualizerJS/README.md

 # AlgorithmsVisualizerJS
 https://nilusche.github.io/AlgorithmsVisualizerJS/ <br>
 This is an algorithms and datastructures project to visualize sorting algorithms. <br>
-The purpose of this project was to learn javascript by combining it with an already familiar topic. <br>
+The purpose of this project was to learn javascript with a project-based approach by combining it with an already familiar topic of mine. <br>
 For me that topic was algorithms. <br>
 ![image](https://user-images.githubusercontent.com/73897941/155042789-f71aae34-356f-401d-87c6-d7be65e4ab8f.png)